-- identify and assign roles and responsibilities to manage filtering and monitoring systems. - review filtering and monitoring provision at least annually. - block harmful and inappropriate content without unreasonably impacting teaching and learning. - have effective monitoring strategies in place that meet their safeguarding needs
+- identify and assign roles and responsibilities to manage filtering and monitoring systems. - review filtering and monitoring provision at least annually. - block harmful and inappropriate content without unreasonably impacting teaching and learning.

 Governing bodies and proprietors will review the standards and discuss with IT staff and service providers what more needs to be done to support schools and colleges in meeting this standard.